How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Cause Description

-Irregularities in heart rate Makes it hard to identify the rhythm pattern.
+Irregularities in heart rate Make it hard to identify the rhythm pattern.

 Structural abnormalities Changes in heart shape or size disrupt electrical signals.